Dom Pérignon Vintage 2010

 A Champagne Miracle

-The 2008 Vintage is marked by the unexpectedly bountiful harvest it comes from.
-The grapes used for this bottle produce a truly outstanding balance — from an already masterful Champagne house.
+This vintage is marked by the unexpectedly bountiful harvest it comes from.
+The grapes used for this bottle produce a truly outstanding balance from an already masterful Champagne house.

 TASTING NOTES FROM THE CURATOR

 This vintage Champagne from Dom Pérignon releases a beautiful three-part aroma.
-At first, it is gently floral — scented with white flowers, citrus, and stone fruit.
-This is soon joined by the refreshing tones of aniseed and mint.
-The end notes are a blended woodsy scent and spice reminiscent of overcast skies.
+At first, it is gently sweet, scented with tropical fruit—green mango, melon, and pineapple.
+This is soon joined by the refreshing tones of orange zest and mandarin orange.
+The end notes are reminiscent of petrichor, with floral peony, jasmine, and lilac breathing out freshness.
 The wine possesses complex flavor notes, the distinct mineral tones expressed with extra warmth and a remarkably well-integrated acidity.
-All throughout, it remains gentle on the tongue, smoky and aromatic with promise.
+All throughout, it remains firm, controlled, and aromatic with promise.

 PREPARATION OR PAIRINGS